 Forget-me-nots have a unique flower arrangement in which flower buds are positioned along the length of tightly coiled stems.
 These stems unfurl as the flowers bloom, forming an elongated cluster.
 However, because flowers are short-lived and drop off as the stem uncoils, and new flowers bloom, flowers appear as arranged in an elongated cluster that follows the head of the unfurling stem.

 The leaves are long, measuring 2.5-5 cm. in length, and oblong.
 These deep green leaves are often stalkless, have blunt tips, a deeply recessed mid-vein, and are covered with fine hairs.

 These ornamental plants are hardy in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 Some varieties are classified as invasive in certain regions.

 Forget-me-nots are easy to grow.
 They will bloom profusely in shady areas, and do not require a lot of attention.
-They prefer shade, but will do well in sun, too.
-They grow well in average soils but the soil should be kept moist.
+They prefer shade but will do well in the sun, too.
+They grow well in average soils, but the soil should be kept moist.